 In accordance with our corporate philosophy, the Fujitsu Way, we emphasize quality in our business activities.
 The Fujitsu Group aims to enhance quality to build and support a networked society where people can live in comfort and with peace of mind.

 We are committed to improving quality at the design and development stages as well as in manufacturing by setting rules on quality control throughout the company.
 We are also promoting strict quality control when purchasing components from external suppliers.
 These efforts notwithstanding, it is impossible to totally eliminate the possibility of deficiencies or flaws occurring in products, including software.
-While the Group is also setting rules on quality control throughout the company, promoting software modularization, standardization of development work, and enhanced security measures in order to improve the quality of system development and other services in the technology solutions business, the possibility of defects arising cannot be excluded.
+While the Group is also setting rules on quality control throughout the company, promoting software modularization, standardization of development work, and enhanced security measures in order to improve the quality of system development work, the possibility of defects arising after delivery cannot be excluded.
 With respect to systems that play a critical role in supporting social infrastructure, we have been checking for any potential problems in these systems, including the operating environment, software and hardware, in cooperation with our customers.
 In addition, we have continuously made improvements to the quality, contracts, and related rules in order to ensure the stable operation of social infrastructure systems.
 We cannot, however, entirely eliminate the possibility of deficiencies or flaws.
-In addition, in our cloud services, the Fujitsu Group positions "high reliability" as the most important value, and maintains earthquake resistant and highly secure facilities.
-However, we cannot totally exclude the possibility of service suspension.
-In the event of deficiencies or flaws, or services are suspended, the Group may have to initiate product recalls or repairs, engage in system recovery work, pay damages to customers or suffer opportunity losses, all of which would negatively impact Group sales and profitability.
+In addition, in our cloud services, the Fujitsu Group positions "high reliability" as the most important value, and maintains earthquake-resistant and highly secure facilities in order to achieve a high-standard information security.
+However, we cannot totally exclude the possibility of service interruption.
+In the event of deficiencies or flaws, or interruption of services, the Group may have to initiate product recalls or repairs, engage in system recovery work, pay damages to customers or suffer opportunity losses, all of which would negatively impact Group sales and profitability.